 We want to help keep your information accurate.
 You can review and modify the information we hold on you at any time by contacting us by email at firstname.lastname@example.org or by writing to: iMediaLibrary Limited, The Beehive, City Place, Gatwick, West Sussex, RH6 0PA.

 We will not under any circumstance, sell, trade or rent your personal details to a third party without your specific permission to do so.
 However, this will not stop us from sharing some of your information with third parties that may be involved in processing and delivering your order, nor will it prohibit us providing individually identifiable information to third parties in any case where it is required by law.

 As we previously explained, the information you give us is of a voluntary nature.
 You may decline to provide the information requested or you may ask us to permanently delete or deactivate individually identifiable information from our database and/or have your name removed from our mailing list.
 If you choose to withhold information we may not be able to process an order you have made or send out iMediaLibrary products you have requested.

 The Website contains links to other sites and other sites may have links to our website.
 Our Cookies and Privacy statement applies soley to information collected by iMediaLibrary via our website or by telephone orders direct to iMediaLibrary. iMediaLibrary cannot be held liable/responsible for the content or the privacy policies of any website other than ours, even though they may have a website link to us or from us.

 We protect the privacy of your information by storing it on a secure password-protected database that is protected by a firewall and up-to-date anti-virus software.

-Start Optimising Athlete & Team Performances Now!
+You Can Optimise Your Athlete & Team Performances Now!